tolkit/telomeric-identifier/README.md

 ### Search

 `tidk search` will search the genome for an input string.
-If you know the telomeric repeat of your sequenced organism, this will find it.
+If you know the telomeric repeat of your sequenced organism, this will find it and return counts of occurence in windows across the genome.

 ```
 Search the input genome with a specific telomeric repeat search string.